AgenceBaltazare/vkrz/wp-content/plugins/change-wp-admin-login/readme.txt

 When someone tries to access the wp-login.php page or the wp-admin directory while not logged in will be redirect to the page that you defined on the redirect custom field.

-If you leave the redirect field empty the plugin will add a redirect to the homepage.
+If you leave the redirect field empty the plugin will add a default redirect to the homepage.

-== How to use the plugin ==
+== Credits ==

-Step 1: Add new login URL

-Step 2: Add redirect URL
+This plugin was forked/adapted/fixed/updated from this plugin https://wordpress.org/plugins/rename-wp-login/ - @ellatrix thank you for starting the base of my plugin.

 == Installation ==